Distribution Channels – Definition, Types, & Functions

 Direct Channel or Zero-level Channel (Manufacturer to Customer)

 Direct selling is one of the oldest forms of selling products.
-It doesn’t involve the inclusion of an intermediary and the manufacturer gets in a direct contact with the customer at the point of sale.
+It doesn’t involve the inclusion of an intermediary and the manufacturer gets in direct contact with the customer at the point of sale.
 Some examples of direct channels are peddling, brand retail stores, taking orders on the company’s website, etc. Direct channels are usually used by manufacturers selling perishable goods, expensive goods, and whose target audience is geographically concentrated.
-For example: Bakers, jewellers, etc.
+For example, bakers, jewellers, etc.

 Indirect Channels (Selling Through Intermediaries)